Plottt/SoftClaw/README.txt

 Three_finger_code.ino contains code and instructions to operate the soft robotics hand, including waypoint-based and contact-detection based manipulation.
 It can be run using the Arduino IDE version 2.3.2.
 Available for download from: https://www.arduino.cc/en/software

-finger_characterisation contains data and code to characterize the contact detection and the force-curvature relationship after contact.
-The script can be run using Matlab version R2023a.
+The finger_characterisation folder contains data from characterization tests and code to run the tests and analyze the results.
+The code to run the tests can run using the Arduino IDE version 2.3.2.
+Available for download from: https://www.arduino.cc/en/software.
+The script to analyze the data can be run using Matlab version R2023a.

-CAD contains a .STEP file for the hand assembly.
+The CAD folder contains a .STEP file for the hand assembly.
 It can be opened using Solidworks version 2023.

 Supplemental_Video.mp4 contains a .mp4 video which can be played in QuickTime player (Mac) or Media Player (Windows).